openmrs/openmrs-esm-core/README.md

 # OpenMRS Frontend Core

 This is a [monorepo](https://yarnpkg.com/advanced/lexicon#monorepo) containing the core packages for the OpenMRS Frontend.
-These packages handle cross-cutting concerns such as the configuration and extension systems, the core framework, global state management, the stlyeguide, and more.
+These packages handle cross-cutting concerns such as the configuration and extension systems, the core framework, global state management, the styleguide, and more.

 ## Available Packages